 One of the most sincere forms of respect is actually listening to what another has to say. – Bryant H. McGill

 Equality is the soul of liberty; there is, in fact, no liberty without it. – Francis Wright

 We are not created equal.
 We are are not carbon copies of one another.
 Each one of us possesses a unique set of gifts and talents.
 We also have individual challenges and personal hardships.

 Every new day provides us with opportunities to share our strengths and face challenges – together.
 When we support and encourage each other, we have opportunities to celebrate greater equality and mutual respect.

 What can you do to think and act in ways that reflect a vision of equality?

-Young people are having discussions about controversial subjects with one another.
+Kids and teens talk about controversial subjects at school.
 Join the conversation with tips from Politics, God, Race, Sex, & Other Controversial Topics Kids Discuss at School.

-Some people are parents of children.
-Some people (like me) don’t have children, but we become parents in unexpected ways.
+Some people (like me) don’t have children, but we can parent in unexpected ways.
 There’s more in Motherhood is a Matter of Perspective.